theislab/campa_ana/README.md

 ## Data
 CSL-derived features from the 184A1 and the HeLa datasets are available [here](https://doi.org/10.6084/m9.figshare.19699651).
-Data and pre-trained models are available in the following Zenodo repositories:
+Data and pre-trained models will be available upon acceptance of our manuscript here:
     - Data: https://doi.org/10.5281/zenodo.7299516
     - Pre-trained models: https://doi.org/10.5281/zenodo.7299750